SteveRBolton/northants-website/frontend/README.md

 yarn
 ```

-Now, generate up-to-date graphQL types for communication with the CMS (the CMS must be running for this to work):
+Now, generate up-to-date GraphQL types for communication with the CMS (the CMS must be running for this to work):

 Start the project: